XzytxszX/XzytxszX/README.md

 ## Hi there, I'm Samuel 👋🏽

 - I’m currently working on Full-Stack
-- I’m currently learning JS
+- I’m currently learning JS (Such a complicated thing)
 - I’m looking to collaborate on Full-Stack projects
 - I think that's it.